everx-labs/TonNfcClientAndroid/README.md

 }
 ```
 Here:
-+ *errorCode* — error status word (SW) produced by the card (applet)
++ *code* — error status word (SW) produced by the card (applet)

-+ *cardInstruction* — title of APDU command that failed
++ *cardInstruction* — title of failed APDU command

-+ *errorTypeId* — id of error type ( it will always be zero here)
++ *errorTypeId* — id of error type (it will always be zero here)

 + *errorType* — description of error type

-+ *message* — contains error message corresponding to errorCode thrown by the card.
++ *message* — contains error message corresponding to error code thrown by applet.

 + *apdu* — full text of failed APDU command in hex format

 #### Android errors

 It is the case when error happened in Android code itself.
-The basic examples: troubles with NFC connection or incorrect format of input data passed into TonNfcClientAndroid library from the outside world.
+The basic examples: troubles with NFC connection or incorrect format of input data passed into TonNfcClientAndroid.
 The typical error json looks like this.

 ```
 {
 	"errorType": "Native code fail: incorrect format of input data", "errorTypeId": "3",
-	"errorCode": "30006",
+	"code": "30006",
 	"message": "Pin must be a numeric string of length 4.", "status": "fail"
 }
 ```

 In this [document](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/docs/ErrorList.md) you may find the full list of json error messages (and their full classification) that can be thrown by the library.

-_Note:_ In above snippet in the case of any exception happened during work of cardCoinManagerNfcApi.getMaxPinTriesAndGetJson() we will come into catch block.
-Message inside exception e is always in json format.

 ### String format